frederic-perez/AmE-dictionary/data/dictionary.md

 __clear__ _vt_ :five: __13a__ To secure the approval of: _The bill cleared the Senate._ __b__ To authorize or approve. _Cleared the material for publication._ _Al had to clear all meetings with Ed._ _Clearing the hurdle._
 __clear-cut__ _adj_ :two: Easy to understand or be certain about. _Adam’s guilt isn’t so clear-cut._ _Syn_ definite
 __clearances__ _n_
+__clearing bank__ _n_ (in Britain) Any bank that makes use of the central clearing house in London for the transfer of credits and cheques between banks.
 __clearinghouse__ _n_ :two::hammer:
 __cleat<sup>1</sup>__ _n_ :three::hammer:
 __cleat<sup>2</sup>__ _v_ :two::hammer: (cleated) _Cleated horseshoes._ To get stabbed/slashed/kicked, or in any other way harmed by someone’s cleat. _Joe got cleated in soccer and it left an ugly bruise._